As Nuclear Waste Piles Up, Private Companies Pitch New Ways To Store It

 It's a surprisingly small amount of waste when you consider that's enough spent fuel to produce about 10 percent of Pennsylvania's electricity over four decades.

 But without a permanent disposal site, Navin says they're going to run out of room.
-So they're expanding the temporary storage to hold all the waste generated through the 60-years the plant is licensed to operate.
+So they're expanding the temporary storage to hold all the waste generated through the 60 years the plant is licensed to operate.

 Navin says this storage is safe.
 The metal containers are sturdy enough to withstand things like an earthquake and, eventually, a move.